hypi-universe/docs-legacy/posts/2018-10-17-identity-and-access-management-aka-authentication-authorisation.md

 <!-- wp:list {"ordered":true} -->

-1. GraphQL functions on a per app basis, this protection is Type based
+1. [GraphQL functions][4] on a per app basis, this protection is Type based
 2. Records created by these functions, this protection is Type:ID based
 3. Non-record assets e.g. images/files, this protection is HTTP URI based